Komrod/captn/README.md

 - show commits with current colored in captn_commit
 - script warning on multiple lines
 - ignore log of some strings with regex
+- optional choose ssh command in captn config

 ## DONE

+- add $FUNCNAME in start of echo
 - write logs
 - change "temp" to "cache"
 - include files in shell script